HagOrMan/Tutorials/BashAliases.md

 > For commonly used additions, make a new alias

 A good example is `git log --all --graph --oneline --decorate`, which I alias with the simple `glg`.
-It produces a nice tree graph similar to what you'd see on VS Code.
+It produces a nice tree graph similar to what you might see in GitHub or VS Code.

 # Finishing Notes
 I'm trying to keep this short and sweet, so hopefully the above gives enough inspiration to get you building without overloading the details. **At the end of the day, you will build what is best for you,** and maybe you'll find a better way to do things (and please let me know if you do).